In accordance with University Policy all external research grants should be established via Research Services.

 Obtain appropriate clearances

-All grants funding research projects conducted at the University or by staff and students of the University requiring Human Ethics, Animal Ethics or Safety approval must have the required clearances in hand before the Research Office will authorise the creation of a cost collector.
+All grants funding research projects conducted at the University or by staff and students of the University requiring Human Ethics, Animal Ethics or Safety approval must have the required clearances in hand before Research Services will authorise the account to be made active.

 It is the researcher's responsibility to ensure that these clearances are obtained and appropriately linked to the relevant grant before the research can commence.
 Research Services will require evidence of approvals prior to finalising the establishment of funding.

-Once the Legal Agreement/contact has been fully executed and all ethic and safety clearances have been appropriately linked to the research grant, Research Services will forward the grant file to Financial Services who will create a cost collector for the grant funds and undertake invoicing requirements.
-Financial Services will advise the Lead Chief Investigator of the cost collector directly.
+Once the Legal Agreement/contact has been fully executed and all ethic and safety clearances have been appropriately linked to the research grant, Research Services will make the account active for the grant to allow expenditure to occur.
+Financial services will undertake invoicing requirements and advise the lead Chief Investigator of the active account.

-For further information or assistance in establishing your research grant, please contact the Grants Team.
+For further information or assistance in establishing your research grant, please contact firstname.lastname@example.org or phone (02) 4921 7733.